-- g) Actively promote Pendle as a great area to live, learn, work, play and visit. - h) Work with partners to improve transport links across the Borough, including the Colne Congestion Relief Project for North Valley Road, Colne, continuing to lobby for the Colne A56 Villages Bypass and prioritising the re-opening of the Colne Skipton rail line as part of the Central Pennines Growth Corridor proposed by Transport for the North. - 3.
-Enabling housing provision that meets local needs and aspirations in terms of quantity, quality, accessibility and affordability.
-Key priorities - a) Maximise the use of Homes England and other programmes to deliver new housing in Pendle, including affordable housing. - b) Use the Brownfield Development Fund to bring forward Brownfield developments which help to regenerate derelict sites and remediate land. - c) Work with partners, developers and land owners to implement extant planning consents. - d) Implement the Empty Homes Strategy as a means of tackling long-term empty properties and bringing them back into use. - e) Deliver new housing schemes at Clitheroe Road, Carry Lane and Oak Mill along with other developments via the joint venture arrangement with Barnfield and Together Housing. - f) Support communities in the development of sound Neighbourhood Plans. - g) Bring forward Council owned sites for housing and commercial development.
+3. Enabling housing provision that meets local needs and aspirations in terms of quantity, quality, accessibility and affordability.

+- a) Maximise the use of Homes England and other programmes to deliver new housing in Pendle, including affordable housing and extra care. - b) Use the Brownfield Development Fund to bring forward Brownfield developments which help to regenerate derelict sites and remediate land. - c) Work with partners, developers and land owners to implement extant planning consents. - d) Implement the Empty Homes Strategy as a means of tackling long-term empty properties and bringing them back into use. - e) Deliver new housing schemes via PEARL Together, the joint venture arrangement with Barnfield and Together Housing and bring forward Council owned sites for housing and commercial development. - f) Support communities in the development of sound Neighbourhood Plans. - g) Improve the private rented sector though enforcement of housing conditions and licensing of Housing in Multiple Occupation (HMOs). - h) Lobby for funding to improve the condition of the existing housing stock, including energy efficiency.

-STRATEGIC OBJECTIVE 3: STRONG COMMUNITIES Helping to Create and Sustain Resilient Communities
+Strategic Objective 3: STRONG COMMUNITIES

+Helping to create and sustain resilient communities